-If you go to a non-VA care setting, Medicare may pay for your care.
+If you go to a non-VA (or VA authorized) care facility, Medicare may pay for other services you may need during your stay.
 Or, if we only authorize some services in a non-VA location, then Medicare may pay for other services you may need during your stay.
-Check your Medicare plan so you know which care locations and services you’re covered for.
+Check your Medicare plan, so you know which care locations and services you’re covered for.

 Learn more about Medicare